projectsveltos/sveltos/docs/template/jsonnet_extension.md

 The `path` field specifies the location within the Git repository where the jsonnet file is stored.
 Once Flux detects changes in the repository and syncs it, the jsonnet-controller will automatically invoke the jsonnet module and store the output in the Status section of the JsonnetSource instance.

-At this point, you can use the Sveltos' [template](template.md) feature to deploy the output of the jsonnet (Kubernetes resources) to a managed cluster.
+At this point, you can use the Sveltos' [template](template_generic_examples.md) feature to deploy the output of the jsonnet (Kubernetes resources) to a managed cluster.
 The Kubernetes add-on controller will take care of deploying it[^2].

 ### ClusterProfile
 !!! example "Example - ClusterProfile and Resources Definition"
     ```yaml
     ---
-    apiVersion: config.projectsveltos.io/v1alpha1
+    apiVersion: config.projectsveltos.io/v1beta1
     kind: ClusterProfile
     metadata:
       name: deploy-resources
     spec:
-      clusterSelector: env=fv
+      clusterSelector:
+        matchLabels:
+          env: fv
       templateResourceRefs:
       - resource:
-          apiVersion: extension.projectsveltos.io/v1alpha1
+          apiVersion: extension.projectsveltos.io/v1beta1
           kind: JsonnetSource
           name: jsonnetsource-flux
           namespace: default